WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 Find the Surface Duo Disk, and take note of the number.
 # select disk <number>
 # list partition
-You'll be able to recognize the partitions we made earlier by their size. take note of the ESP and WIN partition numbers.
+You will be able to recognize the partitions we made earlier by their size. take note of the ESP and WIN partition numbers.
 # select partition <esp-partition-number>
 # assign letter=Y:
 # select partition <win-partition-number>
 # assign letter=X:
 ```

-- You'll have two partitions loaded, one is the ESP partition, and the other is the Win partition.
+- You will have two partitions loaded, one is the ESP partition, and the other is the Win partition.
 Take note of the letters you've used.

-**_⚠️ WARNING: From now on we'll assume X: is the Win partition and that Y: is the ESP partition for all the commands.
-Replace them correctly with what you previously picked or you'll lose data on your PC._**
+**_⚠️ WARNING: From now on we will assume X: is the Win partition and that Y: is the ESP partition for all the commands.
+Replace them correctly with what you previously picked or you will lose data on your PC._**

-- We'll need our install.wim file now.
+- We will need our install.wim file now.
 If you haven't it already, you can [use this guide](https://github.com/WOA-Project/SurfaceDuo-Guides/blob/main/CreateWindowsISO.md).
-When you're ready, run these commands:
+When you are ready, run these commands:

 ```
 dism /apply-image /ImageFile:"<path to install.wim>" /index:1 /ApplyDir:X:\